beastbytes/router-register/Writerside/topics/Router-Register.md

 # RouterRegister

-RouterRegister is a Yii console command package that allows routes to be defined in the application source files using PHP Attributes.
-It generates router groups and routes configuration files from the attributes.
+RouterRegister is primarily a Yii console command package that allows routes to be defined in the application source files using PHP Attributes; it generates router groups and routes configuration files from the attributes.

 There are a number of benefits of defining and registering routes using RouterRegister:

-* Self documenting code - it's clear that a method corresponds to a route and what parameters, hosts, middleware apply to the route.
+* Self-documenting code — it's clear that a method corresponds to a given route and what parameters, hosts, middleware apply to the route.
-* Single point of truth - each route, it's URI and name, is defined in an enumeration, making maintenance simpler and provides IDE code completion.
+* Single point of truth — each route, its URI and name is defined in an enumeration, making maintenance simpler and providing IDE code completion.
-* Simplifies development and eliminates typos - IDE code completion for routes works when generating URLs too.
+* Simplifies development and eliminates typos — IDE code completion for routes works when generating URLs too.

 RouterRegister supports grouping routes.

 > RouterRegister does not currently support nested groups {style="note"}

-Using RouterRegister helps with generating URLs in application code as the IDE can provide code completion and checking.
+RouterRegister routes provide the ```getRouteName()``` method to get the route name when generating URLs.

 ## Installation